1,000+ Opportunities

 Save a search for “SOCIAL SECURITY ADMINISTRATION” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Applicants applying for grant funds may include research organizations, associations of research organizations, State and local governments, educational institutions, hospitals, public and private organizations, and nonprofit and profit organizations.
+Search similar grants →According to the current listing, eligibility includes: Applicants applying for grant funds may include research organizations, associations of research organizations, State and local governments, educational institutions, hospitals, public and private organizations, and nonprofit and profit organizations.
 Private individuals are not eligible to apply.
 Profit organizations may apply with the understanding that no grant funds may be paid as profit to grant recipients.
 Profit is considered any amount in excess of the allowable costs of the grant recipient.
 A profit organization is a corporation or other legal entity that is organized or operated for the profit or benefit of its shareholders or other owners and must be distinguishable or legally separable from that of an individual acting on his/her own behalf.
 Eligible applicant types include: Non-Government - General, Federally Recognized lndian Tribal Governments, State (includes District of Columbia, public institutions of higher education and hospitals), Other private institutions/organizations, Private nonprofit institution/organization (includes institutions of higher education and hospitals), Profit organization, Other public institution/organization, U.S. Territories and possessions (includes institutions of higher education and hospitals).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program